How my startup went bankrupt overnight

 I took the job.
 Not holding a grudge has been my rule ever since.
-You never know where you will be in a couple of years, so don’t burn any bridges and don’t hold any grudges.
+The world is small, and you never know where you will be in a couple of years.
+Don’t burn any bridges and don’t hold any grudges.

 So what did I learn from all this?

 Pulling the plug on our company ourselves was hugely empowering.
-Also seeing our liquidator claw back all the money that was owed us was very nice to see.
+Seeing our liquidator claw back all the money that was owed us was also very nice.
 It proved we were morally in the right all along.
 And I was unemployed for only 2 days before starting my new CTO job.
-The quick turnaround really lifted my spirits.
+The quick turnaround lifted my spirits.

 But going through a bankruptcy is hard.
-You let your people down.
-You let your business partner down.
-You identify with your company, and so you feel like a total failure.
-You start soul-searching.
+I let my people down.
+I let my business partner down.
+I identified with my company, and it made me feel like a failure.
+I did a lot of soul-searching.

-The fact that everyone around us kept offering us condolences also didn’t help.
-It made the whole experience feel like a funeral.
-But I also had a nice experience that lifted my spirits a lot.
-When I went to meet Jay Curry on that fateful day, to talk about the CTO job, he offered me his hand.
+The fact that everyone around me kept offering condolences also didn’t help.
+It made the whole experience feel like a surreal funeral.
+But I had a nice experience that lifted my spirits.
+When I went to meet Jay Curry on that fateful day, to talk about the CTO job, he shook my hand.

 Jay: “Congratulations, son.
 You’re a man now”

-To date, he is the only person who congratulated me with my bankruptcy and spun it as a positive experience.
-It made a huge impression on me.
+He is the only person who congratulated me with my bankruptcy and spun it as a positive experience.
+It made a big impression on me.